ipfabric/docs/docs/IP_Fabric_GUI/diagrams/how_to_use_path-lookup.md

 ---
-description: In this section we take you through on how To Use Path Look-Up.
+description: This page explains how to use path lookup.
 ---

 # How To Use Path Lookup